IntersectMBO/community/governance.md

 ### Terminology

-Each of these is defined in their respective sections, but we will want to talk about them in examples before they are defined.
+Each of these terms is defined in their respective sections, but we will want to talk about them in examples before they are defined.

 * Project: a software project, one or more source repositories with a given set of committers
 * Meta-project: a grouping of projects